-- A talented, high-achieving, and motivated student who is looking to make the most of our your college experience?
+- A talented, high-achieving, and motivated student who is looking to make the most of of your college experience?

 - Interested in putting yourself in the best academic position for a successful career after graduation?